-As I've traveled between conferences and classrooms this fall, I've heard so much buzz around the concept and practice of "differentiation."
-When I've asked teachers, literacy coaches, and language arts coordinators what differentiation looks like in their schools and districts, we usually discuss a variety of programs that schools have purchased or the myriad ways that children are being scheduled, pulled here and pushed there to receive a dose of differentiated instruction, often from a teacher who is not their own.
+As I’ve traveled between conferences and classrooms this fall, I’ve heard a lot of buzz around the concept and practice of “differentiation.”
+When I’ve asked teachers, literacy coaches, and language arts coordinators what differentiation looks like in their schools and districts, we’ve usually discussed a variety of programs that schools have purchased or the myriad ways that children are being scheduled, pulled here and pushed there to receive a dose of differentiated instruction, often from a teacher who is not their own.

-It all seems so complex and daunting, yet isn't differentiation something we may effortlessly practice in our lives outside the classroom?
-The ways we differentiate in "real life" can offer us wisdom and comfort about differentiating instruction in our classrooms.
-So instead of starting by identifying and evaluating a variety of approaches to differentiating instruction, let's begin by looking at examples of differentiation in real life – life outside of a school day or school year — and draw some lessons that apply to our classroom practice.
+It all seems complex and daunting, yet isn’t differentiation something we may effortlessly practice in our lives outside the classroom?
+The ways we differentiate in “real life” can offer us wisdom and comfort about differentiating instruction in our classrooms.
+So instead of starting by identifying and evaluating a variety of approaches to differentiating instruction, let’s begin by looking at examples of differentiation in real life—life outside of a school day or school year—and draw some lessons from it that apply to our classroom practice.

-Let's imagine you spent some time over the past couple weeks planning to host Thanksgiving at your home for more than a dozen relatives and friends.
-There's so much to think about and do to get ready to make a memorable meal that will appeal to the taste buds of the pickiest eaters, as well as fill the bellies of your hungriest relatives.
+Let’s imagine you spent some time over the past couple of weeks planning to host Thanksgiving at your home for more than a dozen relatives and friends.
+There’s a lot to think about and do to get ready to make a memorable meal that will appeal to the taste buds of the pickiest eaters, as well as fill the bellies of your hungriest relatives.
 Right away, you consider these factors:

 - Your teenagers and their cousins have voracious appetites, so you plan to cook two large turkeys this year, acknowledging that next Thanksgiving, you may have to outsource.

 - Your niece is returning to town from her first semester at college.
-She's now a vegan with a pierced nose.
+She’s now a vegan with a pierced nose.
 You keep this in mind as you plan the menu, researching vegan side dishes and baked goods.
-You find a recipe for an egg and dairy-free dessert and a vegetable dish.
-Alas, you're not ready to commit to preparing a Tofurkey (at least this year, anyway).
+You find a recipe for an egg- and dairy-free dessert and a vegetable dish.
+Alas, you’re not ready to commit to preparing a Tofurky (at least this year).

 - Auntie Mae will be in town, and you remember she has an undisclosed and mysterious stomach issue that nobody in the medical community can diagnose.
 You arrange the table so her seat is the one closest to the bathroom.

-- Cousin Martin is a self-proclaimed foodie and Food Network aficionado, so you prepare a couple of side dishes featuring some exotic spices and specialty store vegetables (one that is also vegan, coincidentally!).
+- Cousin Martin is a self-proclaimed foodie and Food Network aficionado, so you plan a couple of side dishes featuring some exotic spices and specialty store vegetables (one that is also vegan, coincidentally!).